Secured-Pi/raspberry-pi-client/README.md

 # Client-side app

 ## Description
-Client-side python script that let RPi subscribes to socketio stream from Secured-Pi sever.
+Client-side python script that let RPi subscribes to socketio stream from Secured-Pi Flask sever.

 This will require OpenCV.
 Here is a great guide for setting it up on the Raspberry Pi 3 Model B: